sassoftware/viya4-orders-cli/README.md

 to your config file as values for `clientCredentialsId` and `clientCredentialsSecret`, respectively.

-If you are using a config file, create it.
+If you want to use a config file, create it.
 The default file is `$HOME/.viya4-orders-cli`.
 The config file must be in [YAML](https://yaml.org/) format, or else its file name must include a file extension that denotes another format.
 Supported formats are [JSON](https://www.json.org/), [TOML](https://github.com/toml-lang/toml), [YAML](https://yaml.org/), [HCL](https://github.com/hashicorp/hcl),